rickclephas/NSExceptionKt/nsexception-kt-bugsnag/README.md

 implementation("com.rickclephas.kmp:nsexception-kt-bugsnag:<version>")
 ```

-Make sure you have cinterop commonization enabled in your application-level `gradle.properties` otherwise you won't be able to resolve `BugsnagConfiguration`:
+Make sure you have cinterop commonization enabled in your project-level `gradle.properties` otherwise you won't be able to resolve `BugsnagConfiguration`:

 ```
 kotlin.mpp.enableCInteropCommonization=true